Swords and lances were not the only weapons used in the bloody battles of the Middle Ages.

 Objects include variously bladed and pointed melee staff weapons, maces, crossbows and accessories, daggers, small cannons and cannonballs, and lances.

-There are swords of various types, such as broadswords, rapiers, ‘hand-and-a-half’ swords, ceremonial swords, sabres, and a small sword for a child.
-Specially designed swords from various countries are also included, mainly from Asia and the Islamic world.
+There are various types of swords, such as broadswords, daggers, ‘hand-and-a-half’ swords, ceremonial swords, sabres, and a small child’s sword.
+Specially designed swords from various countries, mainly from Asia and the Islamic world, are also included.

 The majority of Fitzwilliam’s European arms and armour collection was the outcome of a single generous gift from the private collection of Mr James Henderson, collected mainly during the 1920s from the Princes Radziwiłł’s collection at Nieśwież in Poland.